-What is a certified lactation counselor and why is this work so important?
+What is a certified lactation counselor, and why is this work so important?

 It's important work because breastfeeding can be tough.
 Breastfeeding has so many evidence-based, positive outcomes that it should be encouraged.
-But often moms have trouble continuing to breastfeed without help; that's where we come in.
+But often, moms have trouble continuing to breastfeed without help; that's where we come in.

 Does one need to have a nursing or medical background to become a CLC?